tobiasbecher/pyRadPlan/README.md

 pyRadPlan is a multi-modality treatment planning toolkit in python born from the established Matlab-based toolkit [matRad](http://www.matRad.org).
 As such, pyRadPlan aims to provide a framework as well as tools for combining dose calculation with optimization with focus on ion planning.

 ### Data Structures
 pyRadPlan uses a similar datastructure and workflow concept as in matRad, while trying to ensure that the corresponding datastructures can be easily imported and exported from/to matRad.
-This facilitates the application of either algortihms from matRad or native pyRadPlan at any staget of the treatment planning workflow.
+This facilitates the application of either algortihms from matRad or native pyRadPlan at any stage of the treatment planning workflow.

 To enforce valid datastructures, we perform validation and serialization with [`pydantic`](https://docs.pydantic.dev/latest/).
 Datastructures and algorithms rely mostly on [`SimpleITK`](https://simpleitk.readthedocs.io), [`numpy`](https://numpy.org/), and [`scipy`](https://scipy.org/) for internal data representation and processing.